Have you ever been cleaning out your cabinets and found an old tub of Creatine and asked yourself, does Creatine expire?

 Yes, all supplements eventually expire.

-Any product you buy will have a manufacture’s date and a sell-by date.
+Any product you buy will have a manufacturer’s date and a sell-by date.

-The manufacture’s date is when the product rolled off of the assembly line and was packaged.
+The manufacturer’s date is when the product rolled off the assembly line and was packaged.

-The sell-by date is the date that the manufacturer is recommending the product stay on the store shelf.
+The sell-by date is when the manufacturer recommends the product stay on the store shelf.

-The reason these two dates are important is that some stores may hold products longer than others, so six months may have passed since your Creatine was made before you buy it.
+These two dates are important because some stores may hold products longer than others, so six months may have passed since your Creatine was made before you buy it.

 How Long Does It Take For Creatine To Expire